-The ECON proposals will be brought before a plenary session of the European Parliament for approval in the last week of April.
-The Council of Ministers also needs to agree its position on MMF reform, and this may not take place until early 2016.
-After both Parliament and Council have finalised their positions, inter-institutional negotiations will commence.
+Following approval of the proposals by the European Parliament the Council of Ministers must also now agree its position on MMF reform, and this may not take place until early 2016.
+After the Council of Ministers has finalised its position interinstitutional negotiations will commence.
 In their current format the proposals allow for a nine month transition period; similar proposals last year in the US allowed for a two year transition.